Code-Institute-Submissions/NikolasKotsikos-NikolasKotsikos-OnlineCV/README.md

          * The user can easily navigate to the education page in order to check for new milestones.

-    3. I want to easily connect with Nikolas on social media.
+    3. I want to easily connect with you on social media.

          * At the bottom of every page their is a footer.
 Its content as it pertains to social media links is consistent throughout the website.